Just show me the code

 • The /publish-message endpoint queues a message into a Rabbit queue named “sample”.

-• Dequeues messages from the Rabbit “sample” queue and makes a HTTP request to the App3 "/sql-to-event" endpoint with the content of the message.
+• It dequeues messages from the Rabbit “sample” queue and makes an HTTP request to the App3 "/sql-to-event" endpoint with the content of the message.

 • The /dummy endpoint returns a fixed “Ok” response.

-• A Hosted Service reads the messages from the Rabbitmq “sample_2” queue and stores it into a Redis cache database.
+• A Hosted Service reads the messages from the Rabbitmq “sample_2” queue and stores them into a Redis cache database.

 OpenTelemetry .NET Client